-The baseline BAL visit must be conducted after verification of deficient plasma (antigenic) A1PI levels (\leq 11 μ M) has been obtained.
+The baseline BAL visit must be conducted after verification of deficient plasma (antigenic) A1PI levels (≤11 μM) has been obtained.
 Subjects who have been receiving A1PI augmentation therapy prior to study entry must have plasma samples collected within 10 days prior to the baseline BAL visit for the measurement of plasma (antigenic) A1PI levels to verify the adequacy of the washout from A1PI therapy prior to performing BAL.
 The baseline bronchoscopy/BAL visit must be completed prior to randomization and within 48 hours prior to the first IP administration.
-In order for a subject to be randomized and remain in the study, the subject must have acceptable BAL sample (total recovery of \geq 20% of the total original instilled volume of saline, no blood by visual inspection in any individual aliquot, overall number of acceptable aliquots no less than 3 per lobe).
-If no acceptable BAL samples can be obtained from any of the 3 lobes attempted during the baseline BAL visit, the subject will undergo early termination visit and be discontinued from the study.
+In order for a subject to be randomized and remain in the study, the subject must have acceptable BAL sample (total recovery of ≥20% of the total original instilled volume of saline, no blood by visual inspection in any individual aliquot, overall number of acceptable aliquots no less than 3 per lobe).
+If no acceptable BAL samples can be obtained from any of the 3 lobes attempted during the baseline BAL visit, the subject will not be screen failed and then rescreened based solely on this reason.
+The subject may be randomized to the immunogenicity portion of the study without the need to rescreen, with sponsor approval, provided they are within the screening window and meet all applicable criteria.